FAQ for our Services

 Q: I have leather seats can I still have them shampooed?

-A: Yes you can shampoo leather and it is highly recommended as dirt can imbed itself in the leather.
-To provide the best result, we apply a foam shampoo and scrub followed by a leather treatment.
+Yes, you can shampoo leather and it is highly recommended as dirt can embed itself in the leather.
+To provide the best result, we utilize our tornador detail tool to clean/detail the leather surface.

 Q: How do I remove swirl marks out of the vehicle paint?

-Q: What is the difference between a wax, paint sealant and polish?
+Q: What is the difference between a wax, paint sealant, polish & ceramic coating?